ajskateboarder/wordsmyth/README.md

 ## Usage

-Clone the repository with `--depth=1` because there is a large file in the Git history and it would take years to download without the flag.
+Clone the repository with `--depth=1` because there is a large file in the Git history and it would take way too long to clone without the flag.

 ```bash
 git clone --depth=1 https://github.com/themysticsavages/ytstars